witnet/documentation/docs/tutorials/bitcoin-price-feed/introduction.md

 - Compile and deploy the entire flow into a local Ethereum network.

 !!! tip ""
-    Remember: using Witnet from Ethereum is specially convenient because you do not need to own or pay any Wit tokens: you pay the bridge nodes using ETH and then they spend their own Wit tokens when posting your requests into Witnet in your behalf.
+    Remember: using Witnet from Ethereum is particularly convenient because you do not need to own or pay any wit tokens: you pay the bridge nodes using ETH and then they spend their own wit tokens when
+    posting your requests into Witnet in your behalf.

-## How decentralized will this price feed be
+## How decentralized will this price feed be?

 None of the parties involved in the process of deploying, updating and using the price feed will have any power to tamper with the integrity of